MedCompUnipd/cluster_usage/README.md

    apptainer exec <my_container.sif> ls /home
    ```

-This runs the ls /home command inside the my_container.sif container, listing the contents of the /home directory.
+This runs the `ls /home` command inside the `my_container.sif` container, listing the contents of the `/home` directory.
+Note that a container has its own filesystem and this will list the contant of the `/home` directory inside the container, and not the content of the `/home` directory of the host's filesystem.
 This is the case which applies to the example containers built with `definitions/custom_python.def` or `definitions/expand_container.def`: those don't have executables inside themselves, but provide just an environment for external scripts/programs to be executed.

 Usage: